-Stet Such kestless nights made them sleep late, and Violet would have to hurry to get a meal prepared before getting ready for her round of heads.
+Such restless nights made them sleep late, and Violet would have to hurry to get a meal prepared before getting ready for her round of heads.
 Having a knack for it, but no supervised training, and therefore no license to do it, Violet could only charge 25 or 50 cents anyway, but since that business at Dorcus's funeral, many of her regular customers found reasons to do their own hair or have a daughter heat up the irons.
-Violet and Joe Trace didn't use to need that hairdressing pocket change, but now that Joe was missing work days to stay home and cry, Violet carried her tools and her have and mark to stay home and cry, Violet carried her tools and her trade into apartments where the women woke in the afternoon, poured gin in their tea and could not care less about what she had done.
+Violet and Joe Trace didn't use to need that hairdressing pocket change, but now that Joe was missing work to stay home and cry, Violet carried her tools and her trade more and more into apartments where the women woke in the afternoon, poured gin in their tea and did not care what she had done.
 These women always needed their hair done, and sometimes pity darkened their shiney eyes and they tipped her a whole dollar.

 "You need to eat you something," one said to her.
 "Don't you want to be bigger than your curling iron?"

 "Shut your mouth," said Violet.

 "I mean it," said the woman.
 She was still sleepy, and rested her cheek in her left hand while holding her ear with the right.
 "Men wear you down to a sharp piece of gristle if you let them."

 "Women," answered Violet.
 "Women wear me down.
 No man ever wore me down to nothing.
 It's these little hungry girls acting like women.
-Ain't content with boys their own age, no, they want somebody old enough to be their father.
+Not content with boys their own age, no, they want somebody old enough to be their father.
 Switching round with lipstick, see through stockings, dresses up to their you-know-what..."

 "That's my ear, girl!
 You going to curl it too?"

 "Sorry.
 I'm sorry.
 Really, really sorry."
 And Violet stopped to blow her nose and blot tears with the back of her hand.

 "O, the devil!" said the woman.
 She took advantage of the pause to light a cigarette.
 "Now I reckon you going to tell me some old hateful story about how a young girl messed over you and how he's not to blame because he was just walking down the street minding his own business, when this little twat jumped on his back and dragged him off to her bed.
 Save your breath.
 You'll need it on your death bed."
-"I need my breath now," said Violet.